uc-cdis/BMH-admin-portal/docs/backend/developer-backend.md

 * **Authorization**: Required, valid JWT token

 * **Description:** This request will return a single workspace representation (see above), if a resource exists with the specified workspace_id.
+  * **NOTE:** If the request is being sent using an `access_token` fetched using client_credentials, the request needs to be accompanied by a query parameter `user` with the value of the email address of the user linked with the `workspace_id`.

 * **Response:** Will return a single representation of a workspace.
 Otherwise, will return status code 404 if no workspace with the given ID can be found.